 The City of East Lansing is facing significant, long-term financial challenges due in large part to relatively flat revenue growth over the past 12 years and rising legacy cost obligations.

 The City's legacy cost obligations have increased due in large part to the recession and below-average market returns.
 The City’s pension plan obligations were 80% funded in 2003 (pre-recession) and are only 50% funded today.
 The City's pension plan liability was $90 million (as of the last valuation on 12/31/16) and the City is required by MERS (the Municipal Employees' Retirement System) to have the pension plan fully funded by the end of Fiscal Year 2041.
 The City's OPEB (healthcare) liability was $35.8 million (as of the last valuation on 12/31/16).
+The City is legally obligated to fund its pension and healthcare plans for retired City employees.

 Community members can learn more about the City’s financial challenges and the steps that have been made to address the challenges over the years at www.cityofeastlansing.com/financialbackground.

 Council’s decision to place the income tax proposal back on the ballot was preceded by an intensive citizen engagement process, which included three in-person citizen engagement meetings with surveys, two online surveys and a scientific phone survey of 300 registered East Lansing voters conducted by EPIC-MRA.
 The meetings and surveys served to provide education on the City’s ongoing financial challenges and gather community feedback.
 As a result of the community engagement process, it was determined that East Lansing citizens were most supportive of a solution that combined both cuts to services and new revenue and that an income tax was preferred over an increase in property taxes by the majority of voters polled as part of the EPIC-MRA survey.
-There was increased support for an income tax that included a time limit and included dedicating the funding for support services, such as infrastructure and public safety.
+There was increased support for an income tax that included a time limit and included dedicating the funding for supported services, such as infrastructure and public safety.

 Cuts to Services